-The Associate of Arts degree in Teaching is designed for students intending on transferring their coursework to a university program and pursue a career as a teacher in the state of Texas.
-The AAT, developed and approved by the Texas Higher Education Coordinating Board (THECB), is intended to provide students at the community college with a curriculum that is fully transferable to any public Texas university or college with teacher preparation degrees.
+The Associate of Arts degree in Teaching is designed for students intending to transfer their coursework to a university program and pursue a career as a teacher in Texas.
+The AAT, developed and approved by the Texas Higher Education Coordinating Board (THECB), is intended to provide students at the community college with a fully transferable curriculum to any public Texas university or college with teacher preparation degrees.